scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 For LightGBM model in [Figure 3a](#ci_boxplot-a), the median decrease in AUC was close to  zero,  indicating that Final Weight had minimal impact on model performance, as noted in @tbl:result_table.
 Similar results were recorded in [Figure 4a](#bm_boxplot-a) - [c](#bm_boxplot-c) for the Day of Week feature of Bank Marketing dataset, where all models exhibited similarly high feature importance scores on the Day of Week feature.
 Even for sample fractions of 0.5, LightGBM appeared to give similar importance scores to using the entire data sample.
 RF showed moderate variability and  outliers  in certain features, indicating  an occasional significant impact when features are permuted.
 On the other hand, SVM exhibited a higher median decrease in AUC, indicating that the Final Weight feature had a more significant impact on its performance.
 Additionally, SVM showed the greatest variability and the most prominent outliers, particularly at lower sample fractions.
 This was noticeable in [Figure 5a](#ss_boxplot-a) - [c](#ss_boxplot-c), where all classifiers reported similar importance scores as noted in @tbl:result_table.
 This variability and the presence of outliers suggest that the model's performance is less stable when features are permuted.

 PFI can provide insights into the importance of features, but it is susceptible to variability, especially with smaller sample sizes.
-Thus, complementary feature selection methods, could be explored to validate feature importance.
+Thus, complementary feature selection methods could be explored to validate feature importance.
 Future work could investigate the variability of features under particular models and sample sizes, with a view to evolving methods of providing a more stable information to the models.

 (sec:conclusion)=
 ## Conclusion
-Feature selection for large datasets incurs considerable computational cost in the model development process of various machine learning tasks.
+Feature selection for large datasets incurs considerable computational cost in the model development process of various ML tasks.
 This study aimed to optimise computational costs by investigating the influence of sample fractions on feature importance and model performance in datasets characterised by class imbalance.
-Five real-life datasets with large sample sizes from different subject fields which exhibited high class imbalance ratios of 0.09 – 0.18 were utilised.
+Six real-life datasets with large sample sizes from different subject fields which exhibited high class imbalance ratios of 0.07 – 0.18 were utilised.

 Due to its model-agnostic nature, PFI was adopted for feature selection process.
 Cluster, spatial, and stats sub-packages of SciPy were instrumental in tackling the multicollinearity effects associated with PFI.
 Using a rigorous PFI approach, the study revealed the variability of feature importance with smaller sample fractions in LightGBM, random forest and SVM models.
 LightGBM demonstrated  the most stability, even with smaller sample fractions, suggesting its relative robustness to sample size and permutation across the features and class-imbalanced datasets.
 SVM exhibited a high variability in feature importance and prominence of outliers.